anrawool/Portfolio-Website-Sample/README.md

 # Portfolio website

-In this website I am going to store all the projects that I have made and give regular updates.
+In this website I am going to make regular updates. you can get some design ideas from it as I would be building it as I learn different languages like `PHP, JavaScript, HTML and CSS`

+If you want to know more about the credits for this site, I will be uploading that page soon...
+But once it is done, you can go to the `credits.html` page.

 ## Upcoming Porjects and features:
 - Filtering for the TODO List web app